Radcliffe Observatory Quarter: History

+Humanities building

 After securing planning permission for a new Humanities building in 2010, construction was put on hold due to the 'uncertain financial climate.'
 In 2015, a spokesman for the university said that the university planned to begin construction of a new Humanities building on the site in 2018.
 However, the head of the Humanities Division later said that construction would begin in 2021.
-In June 2019, the university announced that Stephen A. Schwarzman had donated £150 million to establish the Schwarzman Centre for the Humanities.
+In June 2019, the university announced that Stephen A. Schwarzman had donated £150 million (this later raised to £185m) to establish the Schwarzman Centre for the Humanities.
+The Centre was handed over by the builders Laing O'Rourke, who had been contracted by the firm Hopkins Architects as the principal contractor, at the beginning of September 2025 and was officially opened to students at the start of October that year The Centre is built to Passivhaus energy standards and is the largest such building thus far in the UK.